What is a hypo?

+Effectively managing a hypo is crucial for anyone living with type 1 diabetes.
 There might be times when you have too much insulin in in your blood stream.
 This may be because you accidentally injected more than you needed, because you’ve been very active, because you haven’t eaten or you’ve had less carbohydrate than you thought.
-No matter the cause, when your blood glucose level drops below 4mmol/L, this is called hypoglycaemia, or a ‘hypo’ for short.
+No matter the cause, find out how to manage hypos.

 Having a hypo can be a frightening experience.
 Symptoms are different for everyone (and you may not get any at all), but they may include: